Conjugate Heat Transfer for Laminar Pin Bundle Flow

 Consider the case where the main application has a time step of 1, but NekRS has a time step of 0.2.
 After the solution of the main application, the heat flux transfer into NekRS consists of several steps:

-1. Transfer from avg_flux in the main application to the avg_flux receiver variable in the MOOSE-wrapped NekRS app.
+1. Transfer from flux in the main application to the heat_flux receiver variable in the MOOSE-wrapped NekRS app.
 This is the transfer that happens in the Transfers block.

-2. Once the heat flux is available in the avg_flux variable in the nek.i input, transfer that heat flux into NekRS on the host (i.e. the CPU) by interpolating from the NekRSMesh to the GLL points.
+2. Once the heat flux is available in the heat_flux variable in the nek.i input, transfer that heat flux into NekRS on the host (i.e. the CPU) by interpolating from the NekRSMesh to the GLL points.
+Also normalize the heat flux using the heat_flux_integral postprocesor to ensure conservation.

 3. Once the heat flux has been normalized on the host, it is then copied from the host to the device (i.e. the parallel backend, which will be either a CPU or GPU).